 - “What is a Kitchen Witch?
 Traditional Witchcraft for Hearth and Home” by MissMerFaery

 Unfortunately all the traditional cookbooks in my collection are no longer printed.
 As I’ve said, just take a trip to your local thrift stores and check the cookbook sections; you’re more than likely to find a number of books covering traditional recipes and discussing their lore.
 This is how my own collection was amassed.

 I have a number of traditional recipes from my own heritage (Afro-Caribbean, African-American, Irish, and Scottish) that I am happy to share.
-Well, they are traditional recipes tweaked (perfected to my own tastes?) by yours truly, a culinary school student working towards her degree in Baking & Pastry Arts.
+Well, they are traditional recipes tweaked (perfected to my own tastes?) by yours truly.
 If there’s anything from any of the above cultures you’re looking for, just drop me a comment or e-mail.
 (I personally think my bannock, soda bread, sweet yeasted breads, hot cross buns, and spicy beans and rice are to die for.)

 - Acanthus Books, publisher of cookbooks and food history titles from antiquity through the 20th century

 - Cooking Traditional Irish Recipes